afstanton/geodesic/docs/Apps/Apex Analytics Platform.md

 - No-surprise billing with 7-day previews before charges
 - Option to set hard caps to prevent overages

-This transparent approach directly addresses the market's biggest frustration while enabling predictable revenue planning for both Apex and its customers.# Apex Analytics Platform
+This transparent approach is implemented by the [[Tally]] engine and directly addresses the market's biggest frustration while enabling predictable revenue planning for both Apex and its customers.# Apex Analytics Platform

 **Project Codename:** The Foundation
 **Target Market:** SaaS companies needing white-label embedded analytics for their customers